mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 <p data-height="265" data-theme-id="0" data-slug-hash="EbwKZo" data-default-tab="html" data-user="andresangelini" data-embed-version="2" data-pen-title="stretcheable SVG element" class="codepen">See the Pen <a href="https://codepen.io/andresangelini/pen/EbwKZo/">stretcheable SVG element</a> by Andrés Angelini (<a href="https://codepen.io/andresangelini">@andresangelini</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 Try resizing your browser window.
 Do you see how the upper side of the frame streches horizontally?
 Now, try also changing its width either directly on the `<symbol>` element or overrinding it on the `<use>` element.
 Isn't it amazing?
+All in all, this might seem like a trivial thing but in reality, it's a big step towards our main goal of having a full fledged responsive board.
+Now, we only need to repeat this same process with all the other pieces that need to stretch.

 [board]:({{ "/assets/img/board_concept.svg" | absolute_url }}) "board concept image"